Get a New Job in UX Design

 Thanks so much!

-This online bootcamp is structured to help you maximize your chances of success in the UX job search.
+If you already have a working knowledge of UX and essential technical skills, then the Get a New Job in UX Design bootcamp can help you maximize your chances of success in the UX job search.
 This happens through:

-You'll emerge from the bootcamp with a compelling portfolio, interviewing and negotiation skills, expert advice and most importantly—the confidence to sail through the UX job hunt.
+You'll emerge from the Get a New Job in UX Design bootcamp with a compelling portfolio, interviewing and negotiation skills, expert advice and most importantly—the confidence to sail through the UX job hunt.

 - Personal guidance for your career, including advice towards applying to your dream, real-life UX job postings